MDR1 In Dogs: Symptoms, Genetic Testing & More

 What Treatment Is Available For MDR1 Gene Mutations?

-If your dog is showing signs of drug toxicity related to the MDR1 gene mutation then he may need to be hospitalized for intensive supportive care such as IV fluids, management of seizures, and neurological monitoring.
+If your dog is showing signs of drug toxicity related to the MDR1 gene mutation, then he may need hospitalization for intensive supportive care such as IV fluids, management of seizures, and neurological monitoring.
 Some medications may have a reversal agent that your veterinarian can administer.

 Should I Get My Dog Tested?